idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 - Update all config YML files.This is so that any "new" install of the module gets the correct config.
 - Utilize hook_update in order to modify config on "existing" sites.
+- Be sure to add any dependencies in the modules MY_MODULE.info.yml, that the config needs, ie a field type created by a contrib module.

 An example hook_update to simply "reinstall all config for a GIVEN module".
 This assumes all YML files have been added/updated.
 You can also programmatically add fields/etc, this is simply a quick way to update all config for a module.